Motivation Masterclass (Exploring Employee Engagement)

 - The importance of objective setting and the provision of high-quality feedback, together with balancing support and challenge in managing performance.

-- Personal reflection: “How can I practically apply some, or all of this thinking?”.
+- Personal reflection: “How can I practically apply some, or all of this thinking to the motivation of my team members?”.

 |Duration: Half Day||Credits: 1.3|